 A rocket-shell developed by Ivan Grave (1874-1960).
 Credit: GDL

 Nikolai Kibalchich dreamed about rocket-propelled rocketship during his final days behind the walls of the Petropavlovskaya Fortress in St. Petersburg.
 Ironically, several decades later, the fortress also became a site of the early Soviet research in the field of rocketry.
-Copyright © 2001 by Anatoly Zak
+Copyright © 2001 Anatoly Zak

 A 1964 Soviet post stamp, dedicated to Nikolai Kibalchich, featured his sketch of a rocket ship (top right).
 Reproduced from a copy in Anatoly Zak's collection.